Jump to:

 Definition

-Pregnancy-related complications include a multitude of topics from musculoskeletal disorders to potentially life-threatening vascular conditions.
+Pregnancy-related complications include a multitude of topics from spine and musculoskeletal disorders to potentially life-threatening vascular conditions.
 The most common issues faced by physiatrists include musculoskeletal, neurologic, endocrine, and cardiovascular issues.
 The most concerning complications can threaten the health of both the pregnant woman and the fetus.

 Etiology

 Pregnancy results in hormonal, vascular, and physical changes, all of which have varying effects on the body.
-Labor and delivery can also result in musculoskeletal and neurologic injury that are important for physiatrists to consider.
+Labor and delivery can also result in musculoskeletal and neurologic injuries that are important for physiatrists to consider.

-Endocrine complications, including hyperemesis gravidarum, gestational diabetes, transient osteoporosis, and sequelae of joint laxity, are the result of hormonal changes.
-Hyperemesis, and the more severe hyperemesis gravidarum, are related to hormonal changes with gastrointestinal dysmotility.
-The origin of transient osteoporosis related to pregnancy is unknown, and perhaps underdiagnosed.1 Transient osteoporosis, in addition to increased relaxin levels, weight gain, and rapid fetal head descent, all may contribute to various musculoskeletal sequelae including hip pain, osteonecrosis, sacroiliac dysfunction, pubic symphysis separation, and pelvic insufficiency fracture.
-Physiologic ligamentous laxity is a vital antepartum change, however increased laxity can cause excessive joint mobility increasing pain, such as in pubic symphysis dysfunction.
-There are rare case reports of hormone-mediated tumor growth in pregnancy as a result of hormonal fluctuations in pregnancy.2 Cardiovascular events, including venous thrombosis, embolism and stroke, are the result of hypercoagulability in pregnancy.
-The etiology of preeclampsia is not known.3
+Endocrine complications, including hyperemesis gravidarum, gestational diabetes mellitus (GDM), transient osteoporosis, joint laxity, and tumor growth are all possible sequelae of hormonal changes in pregnancy.
+Hyperemesis, and the more severe hyperemesis gravidarum, are related to hormonal changes with gastrointestinal dysmotility The origin of transient osteoporosis related to pregnancy is unknown, and perhaps underdiagnosed.1 Transient osteoporosis typically presents in the third trimester and gradually resolves in the postpartum.1 Transient osteoporosis, in addition to increased relaxin levels, weight gain, and rapid fetal head descent, all may contribute to various musculoskeletal sequelae including hip pain, osteonecrosis, sacroiliac dysfunction, pubic symphysis separation, and pelvic insufficiency fracture.
+Physiologic ligamentous laxity is a vital antepartum change, however, increased laxity can cause excessive joint mobility increasing pain, such as in pubic symphysis dysfunction.
+There are rare case reports of hormone-mediated tumor growth in pregnancy as a result of hormonal fluctuations in pregnancy.2,3

 Epidemiology including risk factors and primary prevention

-Carpal tunnel syndrome (CTS) is common in pregnancy with a prevalence as high as 25%.7
+Carpal tunnel syndrome (CTS) is common in pregnancy with a prevalence as high as 25%.10

 Hypercoagulability results in an increased risk of arterial and venous events.
-Risk factors for thromboembolic events are age older than 35 years, thrombophilia, history of thrombosis, and medical conditions that place the non-pregnant population at risk for similar events.9 Certain populations may require anticoagulation during pregnancy and the postpartum period as a method of primary prevention.
+Risk factors for thromboembolic events are age older than 35 years, thrombophilia, history of thrombosis, and medical conditions that place the non-pregnant population at risk for similar events.13 Certain populations may require anticoagulation during pregnancy and the postpartum period as a method of primary prevention.

 Patho-anatomy/physiology

 The mechanics of labor and delivery can result in traction and compressive neuropathies.
-The femoral nerve may be injured by direct compression under the inguinal ligament, stretching, or ischemia.
-One study found nulliparity and prolonged pushing risk factors for femoral nerve injury.15 As the obturator nerve crosses the pelvic brim, it is susceptible to compressive injury from obstetrical instrumentation and the fetus.
-The fetal head may also directly compress the lumbosacral plexus resulting in plexopathy.
-Additional studies have shown focal peroneal nerve compression at the fibular head related to hand positioning, squatting, and improper foot rest placement during labor.7The pathophysiology of transient osteoporosis in pregnancy is not well understood.
-Bony resorption at the pubic symphysis can put pregnant and postpartum women at risk for osteitis pubis.
-Osteoarthritic joints also put patients at risk for pregnancy-related musculoskeletal pain.
+The lateral femoral cutaneous nerve may be injured from wide C-section excision or certain positioning during labor, such as protracted hip flexion positioning.10 The femoral nerve may be injured by direct compression under the inguinal ligament, stretching, or ischemia.
+One study found nulliparity and prolonged pushing risk factors for femoral nerve injury.19 As the obturator nerve crosses the pelvic brim, it is susceptible to compressive injury from obstetrical instrumentation and the fetus.
+The fetal head may also directly compress the lumbosacral plexus or pudendal nerve resulting in plexopathy or pudendal neuralgia.
+Additional studies have shown focal peroneal nerve compression at the fibular head related to hand positioning, squatting, and improper footrest placement during labor.10

 Leg cramps are frequent in the late second and third trimesters, in the evening or night.
 This may be due to vascular changes and increased weight.